katesalazar/minia/minia.md

 possibilities of negation of `nothing`ness, one of them could obviously be _everything_.
 However, _everything_ has no meaning in Minia.

-`unknown` is the not definitive, repairable, absence of known type, due to partial or full ignorance, or due to missing details for any other reason.
+`unknown` is quite different from `nothing`, as it is the not definitive, repairable, absence of known type, due to partial or full ignorance, or due to missing details for any other reason.
 `unknown` is a type of `something`ness, as the quality of `unknown` requires the existence of `something` for that to be `unknown`.